gitMarcH/bootComb/README.md

 1. Combining several conditional prevalences (see e.g. [Stockdale et al., J. Hepatol.
 (2020)](https://doi.org/10.1016/j.jhep.2020.04.008))
 2. Adjusting a prevalence for assay sensitivity and specificity when the latter are not known exactly and only estimates are available.

 The method assumes that the combined estimates are independent.
-This is generally the case where parameters estimated on different datasets are combined, but in some situations this may not hold.
-Future version of this package will include support for some joint distributions.
+This is generally the case where parameters estimated on different, reasonably large datasets are combined, but in some situations this may not hold (e.g. when parameters themselves are not independent).
+Future versions of this package plan to include support for some joint distributions.

 ## Installation